Joao4569/survey-data-capture-and-analyse/README.md

  ![survey_summary](assets/images/screenshots/survey_results.png)

+ ### Future Features

+ - Expand function for Survey Data Processor to access multiple sheets and worksheets, thereby processing multiple surveys simultaneously.
+ - Allow users to email survey summaries.
+ - Allow users to only access specific data controlled by the use of password allocation.

 ## Data Model

 - I decided to use Google sheets to store and hold all the data for the Survey Data Processor.